Expenses Associated With Buying A First Home

 Know The Expenses Associated With A Home Purchase

-- Home Inspection - Hiring a certified home inspector to check the overall condition of the home you want to purchase is an important protection for your investment.
-A home inspection covers such areas as insulation, electrical wiring, plumbing, roof condition, foundation and the structure of the home.
+Hiring a certified home inspector to check the overall condition of the home you want to purchase is an important protection for your investment.
+A home inspection covers such areas as insulation, electrical wiring, plumbing, roof condition, foundation, and the structure of the home.
 The inspection can find problems a buyer would not spot.

-- Furnishings - Moving into a 3 bedroom home from a small apartment means you likely will not have enough furniture to fill your home.
+Moving into a 3-bedroom home from a small apartment means you likely will not have enough furniture to fill your home.
 It's also possible the sellers took their lovely stainless steel kitchen appliances with them, and you will need to purchase a stove, refrigerator, dishwasher, and microwave.
 If you were living at home with your parents before purchasing a home.
 You will need pots and pans, dishes, bed linens, towels, and more.

-- Property Tax - As a home owner, you will be required to pay property tax.
+As a homeowner, you will be required to pay property tax.
 The percentage of tax you pay is determined by the state you live in.
 Most lenders require the tax payment to be included in the mortgage payment to avoid a foreclosure situation for unpaid taxes.

 Hire An Experienced Buyer's Agent